 He even went so far as to do a post-mortem procedure on another cat and outlined the stark similarities to Agnes’s cat.
 Others were also not fooled.
 In February 1569, he “passed on a drawing of the cat, the results of the examination of the cat and another cat as comparison, and full transcripts of testimonies.
 This package of information was then passed to William Cecil, Elizabeth I’s Secretary of State, who shared it with Edmund Grindal, Bishop of London in August 1569.”
 Anderson also passed on his opinion of the situation.
 “It appeareth plainly to be a counterfeit matter; but yet we cannot extort confessions of the manner of doings.”
 (The Tudor Society).

 Elizabethan England was highly religious and conservative.
 The community was divided between Catholics and Protestants and there were strong beliefs that the devil was very much at work amongst them.
 Bad things happened to women who became pregnant out of wedlock.
-During court testimonies, Agnes revealed that she had tried to kill herself.
-This is not surprising, for a woman in her circumstance did not have many options.
+During court testimonies, Agnes revealed that she had tried to take her own life.
+Women in her circumstance often faced terrible hardships and exclusion.